Lastaapps/ctu-bi-pjp/README.md

 ## Dependencies

 LLVM including headers.
 Bases on your OS distribution, it would be usually packages like: `llvm`, `llvm-dev`.
-For downloading this repository and building it: `git`, `cmake`, `clang`.
+For downloading this repository and building it: `git`, `cmake`, `clang` a `zlib1g-dev`.
 For Ubuntu or Debian based OS use:
 ```
-sudo apt install llvm llvm-dev clang cmake git
+sudo apt install llvm llvm-dev clang git cmake zlib1g-dev
 ```

+### LLVM version

+Recommended version is version 9 or 10 (currently latest).
+Older version may require changes.

 ## Build